openshift/enhancements/enhancements/installer/agent-based-installation-in-hive.md

 * Expose agent-based installation capabilities as a kubernetes-native API through [Hive](https://github.com/openshift/hive).
-* Enable multi-cluster management tooling to create new clusters using Assisted Installer.
 * Enable adding workers to any OpenShift cluster deployed by the Assisted Installer via the same multi-cluster management tooling.
 * Enable automated creation and booting of the Assisted discovery ISO for bare-metal deployments.